'It's Absurd': Trump Officials Brush Off NBA Player Strikes Over Police Shooting

 The NBA later postponed all three playoff games scheduled for Wednesday.
 The WNBA and MLB followed suit, postponing games Wednesday night.

 "We're tired of the killings and the injustice," Milwaukee Bucks guard George Hill told ESPN on Wednesday.
-The Bucks quickly put out a statement calling on the Wisconsin legislature to reconvene.
+The Bucks quickly put out a statement calling on the Wisconsin Legislature to reconvene.

 Lebron James, who plays for the Los Angeles Lakers, tweeted a message of support for the striking Bucks players.
-The Lakers did not play a scheduled game against the Portland Trailblazers on Wednesday night.
+The Lakers did not play a scheduled game against the Portland Trail Blazers on Wednesday night.

 On Thursday, Kushner told Politico he would reach out to James.
 "Look, let's both agree on what we want to accomplish and let's come up with a common path to get there," he said.

-Kushner pointed to the First Step Act, a criminal justice reform bill President Trump signed into law in 2018, as evidence that the White House has taken tangible action on social justice issues.
-But President Trump has frequently decried protests by professional athletes, namely Colin Kaepernick kneeling during the national anthem in protest of racial injustice.
+Kushner pointed to the First Step Act, a criminal justice reform bill Trump signed into law in 2018, as evidence that the White House has taken tangible action on social justice issues.
+But the president has frequently decried protests by professional athletes, namely Colin Kaepernick kneeling during the national anthem in protest of racial injustice.

-"I think with the NBA, there's a lot of activism, and I think that they've put a lot of slogans out," Kushner said on Wednesday.
+"I think with the NBA, there's a lot of activism, and I think that they've put a lot of slogans out," Kushner said on CNBC.
 "But I think what we need to do is turn that from slogans and signals to actual action that's going to solve the problem."

-Marc Short, Vice President Mike Pence's chief of staff, was asked on CNN whether his boss might weigh in on the NBA strike.
+Marc Short, Vice President Pence's chief of staff, was asked on CNN whether his boss might weigh in on the NBA strike.

-"I don't know that you're going to see the administration weigh in on that one way or the other," he said.
+"I don't know that you're going to see the administration weigh in on that one way or the other," Short said.
 "In my mind, it's absurd, it's silly."

-Trump campaign spokesperson Tim Murtaugh told reporters today that the president will mention what happened in Kenosha in his nomination speech Thursday, talking broadly about unrest in American cities like Minneapolis, Portland, Seattle, Chicago and now Kenosha.
-Trump and Pence have often portrayed American cities as violent and lawless, deploying those descriptions to bolster their warnings about a Biden presidency.
+Trump campaign spokesperson Tim Murtaugh told reporters Thursday that the president will mention what happened in Wisconsin in his nomination speech Thursday, talking broadly about unrest in American cities such as Minneapolis, Seattle, Chicago, Portland, Ore., and now Kenosha.
+Trump and Pence have often portrayed American cities as violent and lawless, deploying those descriptions to bolster their warnings about a Joe Biden presidency.

 "We will have law and order on the streets of America," Pence said during his convention speech Wednesday evening.
 "Joe Biden would double down on the very policies that are leading to unsafe streets and violence in America's cities."